Yassine-X/RosettaAbuser/README.md

 - For best performance, use the latest version of your browser.

 ## 💬 Support
-If you encounter any issues or need further assistance, feel free to open an issue on the GitHub repository or contact the project maintainers directly.
+If you encounter any issues or need further assistance, feel free to open an issue on the GitHub repository or contact the project maintainers directly on [Discord](https://discord.gg/W7dpT89r3H).